maya-cmd/maya-cmd/README.md

 <!-- ![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=maya-cmd&bg_color=1d2a3a&color=5BCDEC&line=5BCDEC&point=FFFFFF&hide_border=true) -->

+---

+## 🏆 Achievements
+- ✅ Completed the ALX Software Engineering Program, a 12-month intensive in full-stack development and computer science fundamentals

+- 📘 Completed CS50: Introduction to Computer Science, strengthening core CS concepts like algorithms, memory, and data structures

+- 💻 Built over 15 projects in C, Python, and Bash, including low-level systems and backend services

+- 🌐 Specialized in Frontend Development for 3 months, focusing on HTML, CSS, JavaScript

+- ⚛️ Currently finalizing a React course, learning component-based architecture and modern UI workflows

+- 📂 Developed key projects like a custom Unix Shell in C and an AirBnB backend clone in Python

+- 🤝 Collaborated with remote teams using Git, GitHub, and agile-style workflows

+---

 ## 🤝 Let's Connect!
 I'm always excited to collaborate on innovative projects or discuss tech.
 Feel free to reach out or explore my repositories!